John Connors (actor): Activism

 Connors has spoken out about Travellers' rights and against racism and depression, appearing a number of times on The Late Late Show on RTÉ.
 His first appearance on The Late Late Show caused controversy.
 Connors was promoting his documentary I am Traveller.
-When talking about the bigotry and hardship Travellers experience day to day in Ireland the host Ryan Turbidy asked "Do you not think you're sounding a bit like a victim" to which Connors replied "See Ryan you and me live in different worlds.
+When talking about the bigotry and hardship Travellers experience day to day in Ireland the host Ryan Tubridy asked "Do you not think you're sounding a bit like a victim" to which Connors replied "See Ryan you and me live in different worlds.
 My world has shaped me in such a way that I have the ability look past stereotypes, question popular opinion, think for myself and have empathy for people who have it hard or are experiencing injustice.
 You live in a comfortable bubble.
 Enjoy it."
 RTE were flooded with complaints as to how the host conducted the interview.
 The interview and the documentary created a national conversation about discrimination against Travellers.

+Connors has been publicly critical of Pavee Point directors, Martin Collins and Ronnie Fay, questioning the organisation's commitment to Travellers' rights.
+These comments were made during a 2019 interview on student radio station Belfield FM, and the podcast of the interview was subsequently removed after Pavee Point complained of defamation.

 Connors is anti-abortion and supported a 'No' vote in the 2018 Irish abortion referendum.
 Following his call for a 'No' vote, he alleged that he was the target of anti-Traveller racism.
 In response to protests held in Dublin in June 2020 after the death of African American man George Floyd in Minneapolis, Connors questioned whether the same 'anti-racist solidarity' would be shown for Irish Travellers.